 Embedding the air conditioner in the ceiling not only hurts its efficiency, it also block the opening of the cover.
 Not only you’ll have a hard time taking out the air filter, it is impossible to take off the cover entirely without tearing apart your ceiling around the air conditioner.

-Speaking of breathing, if you ever wonder whether you’ll have sufficient oxygen in your room while using the air conditioner, feel free to check out: Does Air Conditioner Provide Oxygen?
-Enclosed Room Suffocation Issues.
+Speaking of breathing, if you ever wonder whether you’ll have sufficient oxygen in your room while using the air conditioner, feel free to check out my post Do Air Conditioners Provide Oxygen?